ibm-cloud-docs/dl/order-connect.md

 1. In the Location section, select a geography, followed by a market, type, site, and routing option.

       Local and global routing options are supported for {{site.data.keyword.dl_short}} Connect.
-When you select a routing option, the location details with reachable sites are shown.
+When you select a routing option, the location details and reachable sites are shown.
       {:note}

       ![Location section](/images/dl-location-connect.png)

    * Choose a provider and then select a connection speed.
-The speeds supported for the {{site.data.keyword.dl_short}} Connect offering are 50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, and 1 Gbps, 2 Gbps, and 5 Gbps.
+The {{site.data.keyword.dl_short}} Connect offering supports the following speeds: 50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, and 5 Gbps.

 1. In the BGP and connections section, complete the following information: